Elmsford, New York

 Elmsford is a village in Westchester County, New York, United States.
 It is part of the New York metropolitan area.
 Roughly one square mile, the village is fully contained within the borders of the town of Greenburgh.
-As of the 2010 census, the population of Elmsford was 4,664.
+As of the 2020 census, Elmsford had a population of 5,239.

 History

 Elmsford was largely farmland throughout its early history.
 The construction of railroads in the late 19th century brought new prominence to the area, and in 1910 it was incorporated as a village.

 The area was known from colonial times as "Storm's Bridge" and later, "Hall's Corners", names derived from the principal landowners of the times.
-In 1870, the growing village was officially renamed "Elmsford" in honor of a local landmark, a giant elm tree (since deceased).
+In 1870, the growing village was officially renamed "Elmsford" in honor of a local landmark, a giant elm tree which no longer exists.
 The names Elmsford and Storm's Bridge are reminders of the nearby Saw Mill River, which once had significant tributaries flowing through the village.

 A longstanding legend holds that Elmsford is the birthplace of the term "cocktail".
 According to the tale, a local colonial tavern (sometimes said to be established by town father Isaac Storm) had run out of wooden stirrers during the war and started using the quills of roosters' tailfeathers to stir their drinks; a more embellished version holds that the roosters were plundered from nearby Tory farmers.

 Much of Elmsford developed around the New York and Putnam Railroad station, with train service beginning in the 1870s.
 Commuter rail service ended in 1958, and freight service ended in 1975.
 The railroad bed is now the South County Trailway and North County Trailway.
 The train station building is now a restaurant.

 The Elmsford Reformed Church and Cemetery was listed on the National Register of Historic Places in 1983.